Post-traumatic stress disorder (PTSD) is an anxiety disorder which is caused by events which are very distressing.

 Hyperarousal: causes you to feel constantly alert and unable to relax, which can lead to insomnia.

 If you’re suffering from PTSD, we know how much of an affect it can have on every part of your life.
 It can stop you from being able to work and can also make social interactions and relationships with loved ones difficult.

-If the event which triggered your condition was caused by somebody else’s negligence, then we’re here to help you get compensation to pay for the treatment and support you need, as well as covering the costs your condition is likely to have in the future.
+If the event which triggered your condition was caused by somebody else’s negligence, then an expert solicitor will be able to help you get compensation to pay for the treatment and support you need, as well as covering the costs your condition is likely to have in the future.

-The first step is to get in touch with us for free on 0800 234 6438 to find out whether you could make a claim.
-We’ll need to ask some questions to get a better understanding of what happened, but we’ll never push you to answer a question if you don’t feel comfortable.
+The first step is to get in touch with a trained legal adviser for free on 0800 234 6438 to find out whether you could make a claim.
+They’ll need to ask some questions to get a better understanding of what happened, but they’ll never push you to answer a question if you don’t feel comfortable.

-After our conversation, we can pass you on to one of our specialist solicitors if you decide you’d still like to go ahead with your claim.
-They’ll talk you through the next steps before getting in contact with the negligent party and starting your case.
+After your conversation with an adviser, they can pass you on to one of their specialist solicitors if you decide you’d still like to go ahead with your claim.
+The solicitor will be able to talk you through the next steps before getting in contact with the negligent party and starting your case.